- How are your firebowls made?

 I will refund deposits only if no materials have been purchased and no work has begun.
 Once the deposit has been spent on materials or I have begun the piece, the deposit is no longer refundable.
 If for any reason you are unhappy with a finished commission or custom design, I will make a reasonable effort to help you resell it but custom work is not eligible for return or refund

 Free white glove delivery is included in the purchase price for Sculptural Firebowls: Your Firebowl arrives on a delivery truck with a lift gate.
-A two man team will unpack your firebowl, place it in your location of choice, assemble it for you and remove all packaging when finished.
+A two person team will unpack your firebowl, place it in your location of choice, assemble it for you and remove all packaging when finished.
 The only exception is for the Isosceles Modern, which arrives curdside delivery.

 Firebowls ship on reused pallets.
 They are securely tied face down to the pallets with biodegradable twine.
 The base for the firebowl is under the bowl on the pallet.
 Oversize firebowls and international orders will be crated.